xgi-org/xgi/HOW_TO_CONTRIBUTE.md

 New releases should be drawn from the development branch when appropriate and only after the CI workflow runs without errors and all documentation for new/updated features is updated.
 Once you have a content on `dev` that you wish to include into a release, do the following steps to create a new release:

 1. Open a new PR from the `dev` branch to the `main` branch.
-Title the PR "vMAJOR.MINOR.PATCH-rc" where the MAJOR, MINOR, and PATCH version identifiers conform to [SemVer](http://semver.org/) (the 'rc' stands for 'release candidate').
+Title the PR `vMAJOR.MINOR.PATCH-rc` where the MAJOR, MINOR, and PATCH version identifiers conform to [SemVer](http://semver.org/) (the 'rc' stands for 'release candidate').
-2. Make sure that the Github Actions workflow runs without any errors.
-Iterate development further if needed.
+2. Ensure release candidate is stable and ready for production.
+If needed, iterate development further while this PR is open.
+You must ensure:
+   - CI workflow runs without errors
+   - All new/updated features have updated docstrings
+   - Style is maintained (see 'Format codebase' above)
-3. Run `python tools/generate_changelog.py -m xgi-org xgi [last release tag]` to get the merged pull requests with their links.
-Paste this into the changelog file under a new heading and edit to make more legible.
-Associate a GitHub username with each pull request.
+   - The changelog is updated.
+Paste the output of `python tools/generate_changelog.py -m xgi-org xgi [last release tag]` into a new heading for the proposed release (`vMAJOR.MINOR.PATCH` without the 'rc').
+3. Await approval for the PR.
-4. Increase the version number in [\_\_init\_\_.py](xgi/__init__.py.py) to the new version agreed upon by the core developers.
-The versioning scheme we use is [SemVer](http://semver.org/).
-5. Commit these changes with the commit message "bump: v[last release] -> v[proposed release]".
-Merge the PR or request a review.
+4. Once the PR is approved, the approving/merging maintainer must bump the version number.
+Increase the version number in [\_\_init\_\_.py](xgi/__init__.py.py) to the new version.
+Commit these changes with the commit message "bump: v[last release] -> v[proposed release]".
+No new approval is needed for this tiny change.
+5. Merge the PR.
 6. Create a new release on GitHub by selecting "Releases", then clicking "Draft a new release".
 Click "Choose a tag" and type "v" followed by the version number and then click "Create new tag".
 The release title will be this same string.
 Paste the contents of the CHANGELOG into the "Describe this release" field.
 Click "Publish release".
 This will trigger a GitHub action that will publish the new version on PyPI.

 The new version is now on PyPI!
 Make sure to update wherever you use xgi :)